-The city of Lorain Water Distribution Division is responsible for the transmission of water from the water purification plant to the consumers tap.
-This involves working closely with the staff at the plant to monitor water quality and system operation.
+The City of Lorain Water Distribution Department is responsible for maintaining the transmission lines of water from the water purification plant.
+This involves working closely with the staff at the plant to monitor water quality and system operations.

-The Distribution Division is responsible for the maintenance and operation of 325 miles of water mains delivering an average flow of 11,270,000 gallons per day, 2,811 fire hydrants, 4,037 valves, maintain service connections from the main to the shut off valve for approximately 23,000 customers.
-Distribution employees are on call 24 hours per day, every day of the year to ensure a continuous supply of safe drinking water.
+The Distribution Department is responsible for the maintenance and operation of approximately 325 miles of water mains delivering an average flow of 11.2 million gallons per day, 2,811 fire hydrants, 4,037 valves, and service connections for approximately 23,000 customers.
+Distribution employees are on call 24 hours per day, 365 days of the year to ensure a continuous supply of safe drinking water.